 - Joshua Reeves (PhD, 2013).
 Assistant Professor in New Media Communications at Oregon State University, USA.

 - Adam Rottinghaus (PhD, 2016).
 Assistant Professor in Communication at University of Tampa, USA.

 - Dawn Shepherd (PhD, 2012).
 Assistant Professor in English at Boise State University, USA.

 - Daniel Sutko (PhD, 2013).
 Assistant Professor in Communication at California State University-Fullerton, USA.

 - Rhon Teruelle (PhD, 2016).
 Postdoctoral Fellow in Department of Communication, Media & Film, University of Calgary.

 - Mike Tissenbaum (PhD, 2015).
 Research Scientist with App Inventor, MIT, USA.

 - Armond Towns (PhD, 2015).
 Assistant Professor in Communication Studies at The University of Denver, USA.

 Interested applicants are welcome to contact faculty members to discuss potential doctoral topics.

-For more details about admission requirements and formal application procedures for:
+Please visit the links below to learn more about admission requirements and formal application procedures: